 Many new charging systems also have LED indicators that show you how each battery is charging.
 Smart chargers are becoming a staple in the industry as they can protect you from damage that occurs during the rapid charging and discharging cycles.

-Common Misuses and Things to Avoid
+Common Misuses of Vape Batteries and Safety hazards to Avoid

 The problem occurs because each battery recharges at a different rate, but the charger keeps working to ensure that all of the batteries reach a full charge.
 Even with a shutoff feature on your charger, it is possible that a battery could be subject to heat and amperage that push it past its limits.